My Top Winter Travel Destinations

 *Drive around the beautiful snow covered mountains and forests.

 *Stay at an inn – Winter is a great time to stay in one of the many inns in this scenic New England town.
-Plenty of winter activities nearby including Cranmore Ski Mountain, a town ice rink, and scenic drives with views of the spectacular White Mountains.
+Plenty of winter activities nearby including Cranmore Ski Mountain, a town ice rink, and mountain scenic drives.

 *Visit Settlers’ Green Outlet stores – Over 60 great outlet shopping choices!